Las Vegas casino magnate, U.S. Republican donor Sheldon Adelson dies | Politics

 Adelson, a college dropout and the son of a cab driver, was short and stocky, had thinning red hair and in later years used a motorized scooter because of a medical condition that made it difficult to walk.
 But his appearance belied his clout and drive.
 "I know that a lot of people think that guys like me succeed by stepping on the broken backs of employees and other people, but they don't understand that we, too, have philosophies and ideals that we adhere to very scrupulously," Adelson said at a Las Vegas event in 2008, according to the New Yorker magazine.

-Adelson also backed Republican U.S. President George W. Bush, then poured tens of millions of dollars into failed 2008 and 2012 efforts to defeat Democratic President Barack Obama.
-Tributes to Adelson poured in after news of his death.
+"While it's sad to see his passing the company is in good hands with Rob Goldstein," added Charles Norton, a portfolio manager at Dallas-based Penn Davis McFarland, who owns approximately 200,000 shares of Las Vegas Sands Corp.
+In November 2018, Trump awarded Adelson's wife the highest U.S. civilian honor, the Presidential Medal of Freedom, a move critics assailed as a presidential "thank you" for the couple's financial backing.

-"He was an American patriot, a generous benefactor of charitable causes, and a strong supporter of Israel," Bush said in a statement.
-Naftali Bennett, a former Israeli defense minister and currently head of the far-right Yamina party, said on Twitter that Adelson, was "a Jewish patriot who will be remembered for eternity in Israel."
+A newspaper owned by Adelson, the Las Vegas Review-Journal, was the first to endorse Trump's 2016 presidential bid.
+But after his November election defeat the newspaper disputed Trump's unfounded claim of election fraud and advised him to cooperate with President-elect Joe Biden.
+Trump did not address Adelson's death as he spoke to reporters on Tuesday.

-U.S. Senate Majority Leader Mitch McConnell said, "Our nation lost a remarkable American with the passing of my friend Sheldon Adelson."
+Former President George W. Bush said: "He was an American patriot, a generous benefactor of charitable causes, and a strong supporter of Israel," Bush said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)